 FRASER, Mich. – Add Jacob Drinakrd’s name to the list of Metro Jets players that will skate in the NCAA Division III ranks during the 2016-17 season.

-With his recent commitment to Lawrence University, an NCHA school located in Appleton, Wis., Drinkard will play against former Metro teammates Jacob Rutkoske (Northland College) and Kevin Shand (Milwaukee School of Engineering) in NCHA contests next year.
+With his recent commitment to Lawrence University, a school in the NCHA located in Appleton, Wis., Drinkard will play against former Metro teammates Jacob Rutkoske (Northland College) and Kevin Shand (Milwaukee School of Engineering) in NCHA contests next year.

 Drinkard, who was an alternate captain with the Jets this past season, tallied 22 goals and 52 points in 40 games and also had a stint in the NAHL with the Kenai River Brown Bears.